Graduate Program in Occupational Therapy

 - Human Growth and Development (must be lifespan)

-As with the BS applicants the program requires 20 hours of volunteering or “shadowing” an Occupational Therapist in at least two specialty areas of Occupational Therapy.
+As with the BS applicants the program recommends 20 hours of volunteering or “shadowing” an Occupational Therapist in at least two specialty areas of Occupational Therapy.

 The Graduate Record Exam (GRE) is not required for application.
 All students in the School of Occupational Therapy must possess the essential skills and behaviors required of a professional therapist.
 Therefore, all occupational therapy students must possess the essential qualifications, referred to as Technical Standards, listed at the end of this document to meet admission, progression, and graduation requirements.
 Your application to this program indicates that you have read the Technical Standards and are qualified to meet them.